nidhaloff/deep-translator/docs/README.rst

 There are other libraries that can be used for this task, but most of them are **buggy, not free, limited, not supported anymore or complex to use.**

 Therefore, I decided to build this simple tool.
-It is 100% free, unlimited, easy to use and provide support for all languages.
+It is 100% free, unlimited, easy to use and provides support for all languages.

 Basically, my goal was to integrate support for multiple famous translators